Internal Links

 Advice on buying a Telescope

-Over the last few years I have answered hundreds of E-Mails regarding how to
+Over the last twenty years I have answered hundreds of E-Mails regarding how to

 choose a telescope.
 Unfortunately, for many people, buying a telescope is a disappointing